hydrogen internal combustion engine

 BMWs Energy Strategy

 The hydrogen age is here.
-Mankind’s search for increasingly environmentally-friendly individual mobility and independence from fossil sources of energy has led to a world-wide search for the fuel of the future.
-To ensure both environmentally-friendly mobility and a smooth changeover to a long-term, sustained supply of energy, the fuel used must be fully sustainable, that is suitable for ongoing regeneration in a constant cycle.
+Mankind’s search for increasingly environmentally-friendly individual mobility and independence from fossil sources of energy has led to a worldwide search for the fuel of the future.
+To ensure both environmentally-friendly mobility and a smooth changeover to a long-term, sustained supply of energy, the fuel used must be fully sustainable, which is suitable for ongoing regeneration in a constant cycle.
 It must also fulfill a whole range of economic, qualitative and quantitative criteria.
 Researchers and experts around the world have found only one single source of energy able to reach this ideal: hydrogen.

 There are important reasons for this strategy: In July 1998, the Association of the European Automobile Industry (ACEA) made a commitment to the European Union to reduce the CO2 emissions of all newly registered European cars to an average of 140 g CO2/km by the year 2008.
 This equals a reduction in CO2 emissions by 25 percent versus 1995 and amounts to average fuel consumption of just 6.0 liters/100 km (47.1 mpg Imp).